NealOKelly/govuk-joomla-template/README.md

 - right (Use Module Class Suffix: govuk-one-third-right)
 - footer-links

-Where possible css uses the [GDS Design System] (https://design-system.service.gov.uk) is used.
+Where possible css uses the [GDS Design System (https://design-system.service.gov.uk)] is used.
 Joomla-specific css is located at /govuk_template/stylesheets/govuk-template-joomla.css.
 An additional css file is include to suppress Joomla features commonly enabled by default, but not supported by the template / consistent with the GDS Design System: /govuk_template/stylesheets/hide-joomla-features.css.

+## head
+This position is included in case the user want to add additionl content into the <head> element.
+It is anticipated that it would be populated by a custom module.

-## benner-menu
+## banner-menu
 Populated by a custom module.
 Example HTML for custom modules is:

 ## footer-links